mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 The new Custom Certificates feature allows you to provide a custom non-CA certificate that is used by Admin Router for external clients connecting to a cluster.
 For more information, see [Configuring a Custom External Certificate](/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/)

 ## Calico for Network Policy
-[Calico](/mesosphere/dcos/2.1/networking/SDN/calico) is now pre-installed in a DC/OS cluster and can be used by containers to join overlay networks and set network policies.
+Calico is now pre-installed in a DC/OS cluster and can be used by containers to join overlay networks and set network policies.
+For more information, see [Calico](/mesosphere/dcos/2.1/networking/SDN/calico).

 ## Jobs support for Container Network
 Metronome based jobs can now join container networks to communicate with other services/jobs in the same network.